MicrosoftDocs/sql-docs/docs/reporting-services/branding-the-web-portal.md

 **Currently installed brand package** will either display the name of the package that has been uploaded, or it will display None.

-**Upload brand package** will apply the package to the web portal.
+**Upload brand package** will prompt you to select a zip file from a local folder and then apply the package to the web portal.
 You will see it take effect immediately.

 You can also **Download** or **Remove** the package.
 Removing the package will reset the web portal to the default brand immediately.